jeffy893/posterity/2024-05-25_Queens_Gambit.md

 - Accounting for the assumption based on this formation
 - Again... you're saying I got a chance!
 - So What?
-    * Cognizance of Great Anxiety and Great Gaslighting is helpful so as to weight the value of narratives introudcing priorities in front of those common to all (Kant's Critique on Judgment...)
+    * Cognizance of Great Anxiety and Great Gaslighting is helpful so as to weight the value of narratives introducing priorities in front of those common to all (Kant's Critique on Judgment...)
-        * Modern Noble Lie: Inqiuity manifests in facial features
+        * Modern Noble Lie: Inqiuity manifests in facial features but not the hands... labor
         * Address Marvel Propaganda of Thenos Mission
+        * Will Austrian Economics arise from the Great Anxiety?
     * Maintain alignment with natural law - to be involved with broader scopes - earned by proper development
-    * Glorify Jah
+    * Glorify ~"Jah Moon shining through, into our lives again... get this message to you girl... on time"
+        * Colonize Cislunar Region
+        * Paradoxes are not revealed on our individual time, but within the celestial clockwork's time